NShan9297/Kickstarter_Analysis/README.md

 ![Theater_Subs_Only](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Theater_Sub_Only.png)

-The deep dive for the subcategory plays was analyzed by looking at the outcomes based on the goals
+The deep dive for the subcategory Plays was analyzed by looking at the outcomes based on the goals, showing overall success.
+This was acheived by Creating a scale for the goal.
+The goal was less than $1,000 to $50,000+ incrementally increasing by $5,000 for every row.